apache/iceberg/docs/common/project/how-to-release.md

 ### Apache repository

-The release should be executed in the official `https://github.com/apache/iceberg.git` instead of a forked one.
+The release should be executed against `https://github.com/apache/iceberg.git` instead of any fork.
-Clone the Apache Iceberg repository or set it as a different origin for release if it is not already set up.
+Set it as remote with name `apache` for release if it is not already set up.

 ## Creating a release candidate